UCLNatSci/2024/PHAS0026/_sources/pdes.md

 ```

 ## General form of the linear 1st order PDE
+The general form of a linear first order partial differential equation with respect to function $ u(x,y) $ of two variables $ x $ and $ y $ can be written as:

 ```{math}
 A(x, y) \frac{\partial u}{\partial x} + B(x, y) \frac{\partial u}{\partial y} + C(x, y) u = R(x, y)